microsoft/WhatTheHack/055-ChaosStudio4AKS/Student/Challenge-01.md

 - Show that your Chaos Experiment has been scoped to the web tier workload
 - Show (if any) any failure you observed during the experiment

-During the experiment, were you able to order a pizza or perform your appplication's functionality?
+During the experiment, were you able to order a pizza or perform your appplication functionality?
 If not, what could you do to make your application resilient at the POD layer?

 ## Success Criteria